aprilbala/aprilbala.github.io/projects/project-2.md

 *Cracks of a Broken Heart* (COABH) is a website I created and managed for my high school senior project, *Coping Methods for Teenages and the End of Relationships*.
 This was a long-term project that started at the end of my junior year.
 It consisted of a research paper, product, and presentation.
 What I am sharing with you, is my product.

 COABH was a website that provided viewers [information](http://cracksofabrokenheart.wixsite.com/coabh/research) regarding heartbreaks and coping methods, which I gained knowledge of through my research paper.
-In addition, COABH was an interactive website that allowed users to anonymously [read](http://cracksofabrokenheart.wixsite.com/coabh/stories) and [submit](http://cracksofabrokenheart.wixsite.com/coabh/submit) their own heartbreak stories to share.
-I managed these submissions through a seperate email,
+In addition, COABH was an interactive website that allowed users to [read](http://cracksofabrokenheart.wixsite.com/coabh/stories) and anonymously [submit](http://cracksofabrokenheart.wixsite.com/coabh/submit) their own heartbreak stories to share.
+I managed these submissions through a seperate email, that I used solely for this project.

 <img src="../images/coabh-info.png" width="750">
 <img src="../images/coabh-stories.png" width="750">
 <img src="../images/coabh-submit.png" width="750">

 The website was designed and made using [Wix](https://www.wix.com/), a free website builder that made it simple to create with the use of drag and drop tools.
 This project sparked my interest in web design.
 I enjoyed putting this website together, and I felt a sense of accomplishment seeing how many individuals took part in contributing their stories.
 I am glad these viewers felt that COABH was a safe place for them to share their feelings with the world.
-As I go further in my computer science degree, I hope to gain knowledge and practice to design websites from scratch, BLAHBLAH

-Without the guidance and collaboration of my faculty and community advisors, I would not have been able to complete this project.
-I was able to experience

 To see more about this project, you can click [here](http://cracksofabrokenheart.wixsite.com/coabh).